karoldavid/cglm/README.md

 This project was generated using [Nx](https://nx.dev).

-## Please Note
+## Project Status

 The ATTENDEE Project is still work in progress.
-The first minimal prototype is going to be published soon.
+ATTENDEE minimal Go-live is going to happen soon.

+## Inspiration

+Work in progress...

+## Contributing

+Work in progress...

 ## License